 - "The front seats are nicely shaped and adjust for a wide range of body types (the optional comfort seats offer even more adjustment).
 The 2012 X5's cabin is not without its drawbacks, though.
 The second-row seats are mounted a bit too low to the floor, even though headroom is plentiful.
 Longer-legged passengers will likely bemoan this seating position, as it forces knees upwards." -- Edmunds

 - "Third-row space is tight." -- Car and Driver

 - "Note that when not in use, the screen of the available DVD entertainment system rests atop the center console armrest rather than dropping from the ceiling; some testers find their elbows frequently bump against the screen, whether it is raised or not." -- Consumer Guide

 Reviewers say the BMW X5 comes with standard features that are average for the class.
-The base price includes a tilt and telescopic leather steering wheel, dual-zone automatic climate controls, 10-speaker audio system with AM/FM/CD player, auxiliary input and iPod/USB integration.
-One reviewer had a hard time with the standard front parking sensors, which continued to beep warnings even when the car was in reverse, as well as with the air conditioning, which seemed to struggle to cool the SUV down.
+The base price includes a tilt and telescopic leather steering wheel, dual-zone automatic climate controls, a 10-speaker audio system with an AM/FM/CD player, an auxiliary input and iPod/USB integration.
+One reviewer had a hard time with the standard front parking sensors, which continued to beep warnings even when the SUV was in reverse, as well as with the air conditioning, which seemed to struggle to cool the SUV down.

 - “With some acclimation, iDrive begins to make sense - but it's also bound to make some shoppers run out of the showroom." -- Left Lane News